SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 # Attaching Input Events

-In this example, we use the "input" type to demonstrate how we can enable a button when we type something in the input field.
+In this example, we use the "**input**" type to demonstrate how we can enable a button when we type something in the input field.

 By default, the button is **disabled** in the HTML.